Disability pensions and work ability

 Supporting work ability and continuing at work

 Supporting continued working through vocational rehabilitation has increased in recent decades.
-The fixed-term disability pension can allow for a return to work via treatment or rehabilitation, even in cases where disability is prolonged.
-Partial disability pensions allow for a partial return to work despite difficulties with work ability.
+During a period of a daily sickness allowance or a fixed-term disability pension (also called a cash rehabilitation allowance), efforts are made to facilitate a return to work through treatment or rehabilitation, even when the disability is prolonged.

 A person with a reduced work ability is entitled to vocational rehabilitation financed by an earnings-related pension provider if it is established that the person is likely to retire on a disability pension soon.